sveltejs/kit/documentation/docs/20-core-concepts/30-form-actions.md

 You can use these functions to show and hide loading UI, and so on.

 If you return a callback, you may need to reproduce part of the default `use:enhance` behaviour, but without invalidating all data on a successful response.
-You can do so with `applyAction`:
+Whereas `update` will invalidate all data on successful responses, you can reproduce the behavior without invalidation using `applyAction`:

 ```diff
 /// file: src/routes/login/+page.svelte